openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_smoke_bvt.rst

     2. Add a node with contrail-config role.
     3. Add a node with contrail-control role.
     4. Add 3 nodes with contrail-db role.
+    5. Add a node with contrail-analytics-db role.
+    6. Add a node with contrail-analytics role.
-    5. Add a node with controller role.
+    7. Add a node with controller role.
-    6. Add a node with "compute" and "cinder" roles.
+    8. Add a node with "compute" and "cinder" roles.
-    7. Activate and configure the Contrail plugin.
+    9. Activate and configure the Contrail plugin.
-    8. Deploy cluster with plugin.
+    10. Deploy cluster with plugin.
+    11. Run contrail health check tests
-    9. Run OSTF tests.
+    12. Run OSTF tests.

 Expected results
 ################

 All steps must be completed successfully, without any errors.